 Assault charges are often misunderstood by the public, given the varying definitions of the crime “assault” in different states.
+Without an experienced legal team on your side, it is easy to misunderstand the criminal implications.
 In some states, assault is a separate charge from battery, while in other states (like Texas), assault includes battery as well.
 Additionally, assault can also be something as unintentional as simply brushing against someone in a crowded bus.
 An arrest can initially occur based on minor allegations and it takes a trial or a minimum of negotiations with the prosecution or the court to reach dismissal or an appropriate resolution if an assault occurred.
 A Houston assault conviction relies upon the intention of the actor.
-Therefore, it is important to contact an experienced Houston assault defense lawyer as soon as possible after your arrest for assault.
+Therefore, it is important to contact an experienced Houston assault defense lawyer from Mary E. Conn & Associates as soon as possible after your arrest for assault.

-The Texas penal code separates out assault into both ordinary assault and aggravated assault, each of which carries with it a different definition and punishment range.
+The Texas penal code separates assault into both ordinary assault and aggravated assault, each of which carries a different definition and punishment range.

 Ordinary Houston assault is a Class A misdemeanor, although may sometimes reach the level of a third degree felony in specific situations, such as when the assault is against a public servant.
 A Class A misdemeanor is a lower offense than a felony, and carries with it a punishment of up to one year in county jail and a fine of up to $4,000.
 Read more on the the different classifications of Misdemeanors.
 A third degree felony, on the other hand, is a more severe offense.
 Felony convictions have a lasting impact on a person’s ability to find gainful employment, vote in general elections, and even maintain custody of their children.
 A third degree felony has a punishment range of 2-10 years in prison with a potential fine of up to $10,000.